FOUR SIMPLE STEPS TO CLEAR MENTAL CLUTTER

 Better organization, also contributes to your overall well-being – leaving you feeling less fatigued and overwhelmed.

-The challenge is the same for all moms – across cultures and age groups.
+The challenge is the same for most moms – irrespective of age or culture.

 TAKING CHARGE OF MENTAL CLUTTER?

-- You can use any of the many tools easily available today – physical organisers, planner apps, note pads – whatever works for you.
-Put down all the bits of information running through your head – appointments, groceries, to-do lists, travel lists, people you need to call – ALL the little things that you don’t want to forget.
+- Put down all the bits of information running through your head – appointments, groceries, to-do lists, travel lists, people you need to call – ALL the little things that you don’t want to forget.

 Planning ahead and setting yourself manageable tasks will leave you with a sense of satisfaction at the end of each day.
-Better organization can even help you find little bits of time, to do some of the things that you have been meaning to do, but haven’t managed to find the time – like that 20-minute workout, or that call you’ve been meaning to make to your mom.
+Better organization can even help you find little bits of time, to do some of the things that you have been meaning to do, but haven’t managed to find the time – like that 20-minute workout, or that call you’ve been meaning to make to an old friend.

-4. A place for everything and everything in its place.
-Every step towards clearing physical clutter is a step towards clearing mental clutter.
+4. Every step towards clearing physical clutter is a step towards clearing mental clutter.